In 2022, tuition for full-time students at Baker University was $31,620 a year.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

-Schools sometimes offer tuition waivers to certain groups, to reduce the total cost of attendance.
-Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.
+Schools sometimes waiver tuition for certain groups, to reduce the total cost of attendance.
+Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Baker has some full or partial tuition waivers available for: - Employees or Children of Employees